 The following additional criteria are considered, although a proposed event or program need not meet all criteria to be acceptable:

-- Encourages literacy and the enjoyment of reading
+- Encourages literacy, the enjoyment of reading, and lifelong learning;

-- Highlights materials and services available at the Library, and assists customers in their effectiv e use.
+- Highlights materials and services available at the Library, and assists patrons in their effective use;

 - Attracts a new / unique audience to the Library.

 Delivery of Events and Programs